On the algebra of symmetries of Laplace and Dirac operators

-The question that naturally arises is whether the symmetry algebras of the Laplace-Dunkl and Dirac-Dunkl operators for other reflection groups $G$ can still be determined, and what their structure is.
+The question that naturally arises is whether the symmetry algebras of the Laplace--Dunkl and Dirac--Dunkl operators for other reflection groups $G$ can still be determined, and what their structure is.
 We considered it as a challenge to study this problem.
 Originally, we were hoping to solve the problem for the case $G=S_N$, which would already be a significant breakthrough.
 Herein, $S_N$ is the symmetric group acting on the coordinates $x_i$ by permuting the indices; as a reflection group it is associated with the root system of type $A_{N-1}$.